dotnet/docs/docs/csharp/language-reference/keywords/async.md

 - [void](../../../csharp/language-reference/keywords/void.md), which should only be used for event handlers.
 - Starting with C# 7, any type that has an accessible `GetAwaiter` method.
 The `System.Threading.Tasks.ValueTask<TResult>` type is one such implementation.
 It is available by adding the NuGet package `System.Threading.Tasks.Extensions`.

-The async method can't declare any [ref](../../../csharp/language-reference/keywords/ref.md) or [out](../../../csharp/language-reference/keywords/out.md) parameters, nor can it have a <!-- [reference return value](../../programming-guide/classes-and-structs/ref-returns.md) -->reference return value, but it can call methods that have such parameters.
+The async method can't declare any [in](../../../csharp/language-reference/keywords/in-parameter-modifier.md), [ref](../../../csharp/language-reference/keywords/ref.md) or [out](../../../csharp/language-reference/keywords/out-parameter-modifier.md) parameters, nor can it have a [reference return value](../../programming-guide/classes-and-structs/ref-returns.md), but it can call methods that have such parameters.

 You specify `Task<TResult>` as the return type of an async method if the [return](../../../csharp/language-reference/keywords/return.md) statement of the method specifies an operand of type `TResult`.
 You use `Task` if no meaningful value is returned when the method is completed.
 That is, a call to the method returns a `Task`, but when the `Task` is completed, any `await` expression that's awaiting the `Task` evaluates to `void`.